Twinkle069/rankcard/README.md

 # rankcard

-A simple tool create a beautiful rankcard using canvas!
+A simple tool to create a beautiful rankcard using canvas!

 ```
 npm install rankcard